-Tong Siew Fried Rice: $3 plates of hor fun & fried rice by 72-year-old hawker
+Tong Siew Fried Rice: $3 plates of hor fun & fried rice by 75-year-old hawker

-I travelled to the quaint neighbourhood of Cambridge Road where Pek Kio Market And Food Centre is located.
-I chanced upon Tong Siew Fried Rice in one of my Facebook groups last year, and they specialise in S$3 plates of hor fun and fried rice as well as prawn omelette for only S$4.
+I travelled to the quaint neighbourhood of Cambridge Road, where Pek Kio Market And Food Centre is located.
+I chanced upon Tong Siew Fried Rice in one of my Facebook groups last year, and they specialise in S$3 plates of hor fun and fried rice.

-When she found out that it was far away, she got into a frenzy and things started getting awkward between us.
+I ordered their Fried Rice (S$3) and their Fried Hor Fun (S$3) from the aunty behind the counter.
+When she found out that it was far away, she got into a frenzy, and things started getting awkward between us.

 What I tried at Tong Siew Fried Rice

-It was surprising to know that despite the recent GST hike, Tong Siew still sells their food at the same price point from last year.
+It was surprising to know that despite the recent GST hike, Tong Siew still sells its food at affordable prices.

 tong siew - hor fun

-My dining partners and I got the ball rolling with the Fried Hor Fun (S$3).
+My dining partners and I got the ball rolling with the fried hor fun.
 The plate had pieces of chicken, fish cake, green veggies, and a mound of hor fun doused in a viscous egg gravy.

 The hor fun was smooth and slid down my throat easily.
 Unfortunately, it lacked the fragrant wok hei that you’ll usually get at other zi char stalls.
 The gravy was well seasoned but wasn’t exceptional.